dart-lang/site-www/src/tools/dartpad.md

 ---
-layout: default
+title: DartPad
+description: The tool that lets you interactively play with Dart in a browser.
 permalink: /tools/dartpad
-title: "DartPad"
-description: "The tool that lets you interactively play with Dart in a browser."
 ---

 DartPad, an open-source tool,